-- Stoddard-Dayton is of the type of vehicle that served as the pace car for the Indianapolis 500 in 1911, 1913, and 1914, driven by Carl Fisher (a founder of the Indianapolis Motor Speedway) on each occasion.
+- Stoddard-Dayton which is an example of the type of vehicle that served as the pace car for the Indianapolis 500 in 1911, 1913, and 1914, driven by Carl Fisher (a founder of the Indianapolis Motor Speedway) on each occasion.
 Donated by J.B.
 Nethercutt.

 - 1912 Fiat, which finished in second place at the 1912 Indianapolis 500.

 - 1922 Bentley, 4-cyclinder, which finished 13th in the 1922 Indianapolis 500.

 - Novi, with a V-8 Supercharged Engine, driven by Duke Nalon and finished third at the Indianapolis 500 in 1948.